2018 Unified Wine & Grape Symposium to Focus on Cabernet Sauvignon, Regulatory Changes, Changing AVAs and Disaster Preparedness

 Breakout sessions will include discussions on California and Washington D.C.’s regulatory changes; how AVA on a label can impact a brand and/or product; and disaster preparedness.
 Grapegrowers can also learn more about new mechanization techniques, powdery mildew resistance; and in Spanish, H2-A programs and the aromatic potential in White varieties.
 Winemaking sessions will look at wine aromas, red wine color and FSMA a year after implementation.

-The Unified Symposium will open on Tuesday, January 23, with the keynote luncheon featuring Gina Gallo of E&J Gallo and a joint grapegrowing and winetasting session on Cabernet Sauvignon on all price points.
+The Unified Symposium will open on Tuesday, January 23, with the keynote luncheon featuring Gina Gallo of E. & J. Gallo Winery and a joint grapegrowing and winetasting session on Cabernet Sauvignon on all price points.
 Wednesday will feature the popular State of the Industry moderated by The Wine Economist’s Mike Veseth.
 The Unified Symposium week is set to offer a comprehensive program, including well-rounded Spanish-language sessions, exhibit tours and the largest tradeshow in the Western Hemisphere hosting over 650 vendors in display and pouring wines from multiple regions around the U.S.

 To hear more about the 2018 Unified Wine & Grape Symposium program, go to the speaker interviews at the Unified Symposium website.